Greek Feta Dip

 Step 4

-Use a spatula to add this to a serving bowl.
-Use a spoon to push most of the cheese around the edges of the bowl, leaving a well in the center.
+Add dip to bowl.
+Use a spatula to add whipped feta dip to a serving bowl.
+Use a spoon to push some of the cheese around the edges of the bowl, leaving a well in the center for the veggies.

 Step 5